minshi123/gitlab/doc/user/group/saml_sso/index.md

 - All existing and new users in the group will be required to log in via the SSO URL associated with the group.
 - After the group-managed account has been created, group activity will require the use of this user account.
+- Users can't share a project in the group outside the top-level group (also applies to forked projects).

 Upon successful authentication, GitLab prompts the user with options, based on the email address received from the configured identity provider: